Education and qualifications:

 What inspired you to become an engineer or pointed you towards an engineering career?

-My admiration of the use of engineering knowledge by Formula One engineers to design and also continuously develop fast and reliable race cars throughout the season inspired me to pursue Mechanical Engineering.
+I was inspired to pursue Mechanical Engineering because of my admiration of Formula One engineers.
+Especially the way they use engineering knowledge to design and also continuously develop fast and reliable race cars throughout the season.

 Please describe your role or position within your workplace.